TheCodeTraveler/MoodBoost/blog/MakeMeAMauiApp.md

 1. Implemented Nullable Warnings
 1. CollectionView.DataTemplate displayed no data (incorrect bindings)
 1. Used TapGestureRecognizer inside a DataTemplate instead of using CollectionView.SelectionChanged event

+The one big blocker is that the agentic workflow did not add `/Platforms/` folder and the necessary files specific to iOS and Android.
+Without this folder, the app will not compile.

 ## Appendix